AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    Properties for /apps/weretail-run/components/content/helloworld

-   The **helloworld** component extends the **foundation/components/parbase** component so it can properly be used inside a sequence channel.
+   The **Hello World** component extends the **foundation/components/parbase** component so it can properly be used inside a sequence channel.

 1. Create a file beneath `/apps/weretail-run/components/content/helloworld` named `helloworld.html.`